 No amounts have been reflected in the financial statements for donated services.
 The corporation generally pays for services requiring specific expertise.
 However, many individuals volunteer their time and perform a variety of tasks that assist the corporation.
-The value of this contributed time and expense is not reflected in the accompanying financial statements because it does not meet the recognition criteria of SFAS No. 116 and cannot be objectively measured or valued.
+The value of this contributed time and expense is not reflected in the accompanying financial statements because it does not meet the recognition criteria and cannot be objectively measured or valued.